dgleba/392dkr/php392/README.md

 # Dkr378php

+# This is older and it needs to be updated.

 This repo creates a generic LAMP stack using docker.

 It serves up anything in `/var/www/html` on the server.